Gang rape: France

 Between 5000 and 7000 gang rapes are reported in France every year.

 In banlieues organised gang-rapes are referred to as tournantes, or "pass-arounds".
 One of the first people to bring public attention to the culture of gang rape was Samira Bellil, who published a book called Dans l'enfer des tournantes ("In Gang Rape Hell").

 In October 2012, two girls in Fontenay-sous-Bois on the outskirts of Paris reported experiencing daily gang rapes in the high-rise tower blocks, sometimes by scores of boys.
 One witness described 50 boys "queuing" to rape her.
 10 of the 14 defendants who were minors at the time of gang rape were acquitted, while the remaining 4 adults found guilty were given 0 to 12 months in prison.
 This case shocked the country.
 In 2014, the case of a Canadian tourist allegedly gang raped by four police officers in Paris received international attention.

+In 2024, during the Summer Olympics, an Australian woman was raped on a Paris street by five men.
+The 25-year-old woman with a partially torn dress took refuge in a kebab shop in the Pigalle district after the incident.

 Germany

 India

 As with other countries, India does not collect separate data on gang rapes.
 Rapes are also suggested to be underreported.

-The gang rape of a 23-year-old student on a public bus, on 12 December 2012 has focused international attention on India's legal system, especially laws pertaining to the protection of women.
+The gang rape of a 23-year-old student on a public bus, on 16 December 2012 has focused international attention on India's legal system, especially laws pertaining to the protection of women.
 It sparked large protests across the capital of India, Delhi.
 Several other case of child gang rapes have been also reported, such as the Kathua rape case.
 The large scale protests resulted in amendments in rape laws in India by way of Criminal Law (Amendment) Act, 2013 and formation of "The Nirbhaya Fund", designed to be used for schemes by different states to ensure women's safety and security at public places, a one-stop centre for their grievances, a helpline and other measures.
-Reports of gang rape of tourists in India have been reported.
+There have been reports of gang rape of tourists in India like the Jharkhand tourist rape case.

+During the instability of the heavily political and wartime era of the Maratha Confederacy in the 18th century, the soldiers of the large Maratha armies engaged in wartime sexual violence against women during their campaigns in all corners of India.
+Upon the spotting of a beautiful woman, up to five or six soldiers would violate her.
+Women threw themselves to suicide to avoid such a fate and those who resisted had their breasts cut off.